leo1200213/Stealing-Part-of-a-Production-Language-Model/README.md

 - `layer_extraction()`: Reconstructs approximate layer weights from the SVD output.
 - `binary_search_extraction()`: Performs a binary search to determine the logit value for a target token.

-## Example

-To estimate the hidden layer dimension and recover logits:
-- First, the pre-trained GPT-Neo model is loaded.
-- Then, logit extraction is performed using prompts, followed by dimensionality extraction via SVD.

 ## License
 [MIT](https://opensource.org/licenses/MIT)